MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-cluster.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 You can deploy a Kubernetes cluster on Azure Stack from a client VM running the AKS Engine.
-In this article, we look at writing a cluster specification, deploying a cluster with the `apimodel.json` file, and verify your cluster by deploying mysql with Helm.
+In this article, we look at writing a cluster specification, deploying a cluster with the `apimodel.json` file, and checking your cluster by deploying MySQL with Helm.

 ## Define a cluster specification